 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
-As a reference, the drop waist is approximately 32″, the waist ties are each approximately 29″ long, the neck is a single adjustable loop cut on the bias, the total length from bodice top to the bottom of the ruffled skirt is about 33″, and the very top of the bodice is 12″ across.
+As a reference, the horizontal measurement across the drop waist is approximately 32″, the waist ties are each approximately 29″ long, the neck is a single adjustable loop cut on the bias, the total length from bodice top to the bottom of the ruffled skirt is about 33″, and the very top of the bodice is 12″ across.

 Sewing Tools You Need